 5.2.1.3 The system shall allow the user to enter a past workout for a specific day.

-5.2.1.4 The system shall have a text box and/or drop down calendar for the user to change the date of a workout
+5.2.1.4 The system shall have a text box and/or drop down calendar for the user to change the date of a workout.

 5.2.2 User Daily Workout list

-This is a place the user can go to see all of their past workouts they have logged.
-They will be able to edit past entries or delete them from here.
-There will also be an option to add a workout to the list at this point, which will redirect the user to the User Daily Workout Log.
+This is a place the user can go to see all past workouts that have been logged.
+The user is able to edit past entries or delete them from here.
+There is also an option to add a workout to the list at this point, which redirects the user to the User Daily Workout Log.

-5.2.2.1 The system shall display all of the user’s previously logged workouts
+5.2.2.1 The system shall display all of the user’s previously logged workouts.

-5.2.2.2 The list shall display the entire workout in its own div
+5.2.2.2 The list shall display the entire workout in its own div.

-5.2.2.3 The system shall allow editing of a logged workout from the list with an edit button
+5.2.2.3 The system shall allow editing of a logged workout from the list with an edit button.

-5.2.2.4 The system shall allow deletion of a logged workout from the list with a delete button
+5.2.2.4 The system shall allow deletion of a logged workout from the list with a delete button.

-5.2.2.5 The system shall have an option to add a workout to the list with an add icon button
+5.2.2.5 The system shall have an option to add a workout to the list with an add icon button.

 5.2.3 User Goal Log